 Protect Your Microsoft 365 Data with DPX vPlus

 We live in a world where data is the new oil.
-Not only is it valuable for you to maintain and run your business, but if we ignore this fact and we do not have a plan to protect it, we can end up paying a high price for it.
+Not only is data valuable for you to maintain and run your business, but if you do not have a plan for data backup and recovery, we can end up paying a high price for it.
 According to a study by Touche Ross, 90% of businesses without a disaster recovery plan, will fail after a disaster.
 Meanwhile, more and more critical organizational data is being created, stored, and shared outside of the data center.
 Oftentimes, this is close to or over 50% of organizational data.
-This data lives on laptops, tablets, mobile devices and in cloud services, like Microsoft 365 or Box.
-And yet this data can very easily be lost and lost for good without proper backup.
+This data lives on laptops, tablets, mobile devices and in cloud services, like Microsoft 365.
+And yet this data can very easily be lost and lost for good without proper Microsoft 365 backup.

 Being a SaaS productivity app, Microsoft 365 makes a lot of sense in today’s mobile world.
 Easy access to documents through the cloud, improved collaboration on project using SharePoint and Teams, and its overall flexibility are just a few of the reasons why adoption of Microsoft 365 continues to rise year after year.
-However, many organizations believe that moving data to a cloud-based SaaS solution means that backup of that data is no longer needed – that the provider takes on the responsibility to protect the data.
-According to a recent Enterprise Strategy Group report, one in four businesses don’t believe they need to backup Microsoft 365.
+However, many organizations believe that moving data to a cloud-based SaaS solution means that data backup is no longer needed – that the provider takes on the responsibility to protect the data.
+According to a recent Enterprise Strategy Group report, one in four businesses don’t believe they need Microsoft 365 backup.
 But this is simply not the case, including Sharepoint backup and OneDrive backup.

 Microsoft provides what some describe as marginal efforts to protect and backup data, but it does not guarantee complete and fast restores of deleted or corrupted Microsoft 365 data.
 To put it simply, Microsoft ensures that it won’t lose your data.
 However, the company doesn’t make any guarantees about recovering it for you.
 This means that the majority of the burden is placed on the customer.